eneajorgji/eneajorgji/README.md

 ## Hi there 👋
-### I'm Enea, I love 🐍Python and Alpacas 🦙
+### I'm Enea, I love 🐍Python language and Alpacas 🦙

 - 🔭 I’m currently working as a Graphic Designer and I am studying to become a programmer.
-- 🌱 I’m currently learning Python, Numpy, Panda and Matplotlib.
+- 🌱 I’m currently learning Python, Numpy, Pandas and Matplotlib.